All AoIs

 Internet Disruption – As the world’s big online platforms or aggregators attract more users and generate more content, they acquire more data, create smarter algorithms and create better services – a circular‘ network effect’ giving the big players like Google and Facebook ever more pricing power and the ability to exceed market expectations.

-Security – Companies that are involved in either cyber or physical security.
+Security – Companies that are involved in either cyber or physical security such as public safety on a smaller scale and military defence on a global scale.

 Testing – There is an increasing global demand for testing services as customers and regulatory bodies require higher standards for product safety, quality assurance and sustainability.
 Testing companies have the potential to compound their earnings as standards become stricter and complexities increase across various verticals including healthcare, industrial, food and beverage, decarbonisation and many more.
 These structural shifts lead to an increasing need for more thorough testing over the years to come.